-Tesla issue a new sigificant software update or release to the cars typically every 4-6 weeks.
-For each of these significant releases there may be many permutations, but the release notes rarely change between the versions.
+Tesla issue a new significant software update or release to the cars typically every 4-6 weeks.
+For each of these significant releases there may be many permutations, but the release notes rarely change between these subversions.
 Rather than list the same content multiple times, we aggregate the release notes into a release family.
 You can select the more specific changes for a minor release by clicking on it's number although these are often just bug fixes.

 Rear climate controls can now be set to Auto.
 Tap on the climate icon > Auto on the rear screen, or Rear > Auto on the center display climate popup.
 When Auto mode is enabled, the fan speeds will adjust automatically in order to reach the desired temperature.